bowenyu066/bowenyu066.github.io/files/cpp-notes.md

 Second, there's a `noexcept` keyword in the declaration. `noexcept` is a promise you make to the compiler that your function will not throw an exception.
 If an exception is thrown from a `noexcept` function, the program immediately calls `std::terminate` and crashes.
 But why must we use `noexcept`?
 When the compiler is moving a block of memory, it can have two options: either copy the memory (using the copy constructor) or move the memory (using the move constructor).
 But moving is dangerous: if the move constructor halts in the middle of the operation, it can leave the object in an inconsistent state (some resources moved, some not).
 Therefore, compilers follow a rule in these scenarios:

-- **If your move constructor is noexcept ✅**: The compiler knows the move operation cannot fail.
+- **If your move constructor is `noexcept` ✅**: The compiler knows the move operation cannot fail.
 It will confidently use your fast move constructor to move every element to the new memory location.
-- **If your move constructor is NOT noexcept ❌**: The compiler sees a risk and will play it safe.
+- **If your move constructor is NOT `noexcept` ❌**: The compiler sees a risk and will play it safe.
 It will refuse to use your move constructor and fall back to the slower, but safer, copy constructor.

-If you forget to mark your move constructor and move assignment operator as noexcept, you will lose the performance benefits of move semantics in many common situations, like when elements are rearranged inside a container.
+If you forget to mark your move constructor and move assignment operator as `noexcept`, you will lose the performance benefits of move semantics in many common situations, like when elements are rearranged inside a container.
 The compiler will choose to copy your objects instead of moving them.

 > There's one sharp question that you might ask: after we've defined the move constructor, why do we still need to include the `const` in copy constructor?
 You said that the reason why we use `const` in the copy constructor is to allow binding to rvalues, but after the move semantics `&&` have been defined, there's no longer such use cases, so why bother using `const`?
 The key lies in the backward compatibility.
 The move semantics were introduced in C++11, but the copy constructor has been around since the beginning of C++, so there are many old codebases where no move semantics are defined.
 Also, we want to make sure that there's a fallback in case the move constructor does not work, such as when the object is not movable.
 Including a `const` is a necessary insurance policy that allows the copy constructor to be used in those cases.